oracle-devrel/cd3-automation-toolkit/docs/launch-from-rmstack.md

-# **Single Click Container Launch**
+# **One Click Deployment**

-This will automatically launch the linux compute VM in OCI tenancy and configure Podman container on the VM.
+This method will automatically launch the linux compute VM in OCI tenancy and configure Podman container on the VM.
 <br><br>
 **Prerequisites**